-The MCO shall submit routine reports using the template provided by LDH which summarize monitoring activities, findings, corrective actions, and improvements for Specialized Behavioral Health Services.
+The MCO shall submit routine reports using the template provided by LDH which summarize monitoring activities, findings, corrective actions, and improvements for SBH services.

 For desktop reviews, the MCO shall maintain documentation used to determine the providers' compliance for a minimum of three years from the date of review.